nicknava1/Threatmapping/README.md

 With the collected data, we imported it into our Log Analytics Workspace (LAW) in Azure, enabling us to centrally manage and analyze the information.
 We then utilized Microsoft Sentinel to create a SIEM query to extract specific details from our custom logs and visualize them on a map.

-The resulting threat map provided a clear visualization of attack origins, highlighting areas of concern such as Delhi and India in our case.
+The resulting threat map provided a clear visualization of attack origins, highlighting areas of concern such as Delhi and Florida in our case.
 This visual representation equips stakeholders with valuable insights for making informed decisions regarding security and risk management strategies.

 Overall, this project demonstrates the effectiveness of utilizing advanced tools and techniques to enhance cybersecurity posture and proactively mitigate potential threats.
 Through continuous monitoring and analysis, we can better safeguard our systems and data against evolving security risks.